 Ever the Elder Scrolls fan, FBT plays the Morrowind total conversion

-Recently, I subjected myself to a full play-through of Morrowind, Oblivion and Skyrim.
-It was an eye-opening and eye-watering 80-odd hours of mud crabs, diseases and ‘What’s that over there?’.
+Recently, I subjected myself to a full, back-to-back play-through of Morrowind, Oblivion and Skyrim.
+It was an eye-opening and eye-watering 100-odd hours of mud crabs, diseases and ‘What’s that over there?’.
 I fondly remembered how I’d just wander as Morrowind’s Odd-Job Mer until some new game distracted me, only to return and wander more.
 But during that replay I sadly accepted it hadn’t aged well.
 It looked flat, and the nonsensical diary, the lack of a mission marker or fast-travel, the endless text conversations; Morrowind required commitment back in the day, but now it needed patience.
 It was just past it’s prime.
 Following it with Oblivion really brought home how deep Morrowind is as an experience but how hard it is to play; if only the two could be merged …

 Amazingly, a fan collective called the “TES Renewal Project” recreated Morrowind in Oblivion.
 Such is the Morrowind love that Morroblivion isn't just a representation in Oblivion, it’s Morrowind in its entirety.
 Then they uploaded it in idiot-proof form.
 You just need to mess with Oblivion’s files and hey-presto, you’re an N'wah again.